 Oh, but I assure you that not only it is possible, it most certainly did happen.
 And it was not at all pretty.

 Let’s turn the clock back to about, say, June of last year.
 About that time, I started having relationship problems with the man I’m seeing.
 I found out I was going to have to move apartments in August, which led to a GIANT upheaval.
-Most of my clothes were in boxes while I continued to work and try to navigate Fashion Week.
+Most of my clothes were in boxes while I continued to work and try to navigate Fashion Week, I had some pretty cool glasses from Specs Fair Canada.
 When all of that came down, my old friend ice cream called my old friend fried chicken and said, “You know, I think she’s lonely.
 Let’s go hang out.”
 And they did.
 We became reacquainted, and while stress went down momentarily, the reality was that a lot of clothes didn’t fit, and I was too time-consumed with other things to find the ones that did.

 The hilarious part of all of this (because there’s always a hilarious part if you start to think about it) was that I actually had more clothes that I needed at the time.
 Someone send me an e-book copy of the Marie Kondo book, The Life-Changing Magic of Tidying Up (Penguin Press, 2014,) and like most of New York, suddenly I was resolute to throw away everything that didn’t serve me.
 I unleashed fourteen bags of clothing items on Housing Works here in New York City, and was left with a wardrobe of items that did, in fact, make me happy, although I was still dressing in the same items for a bit.
 But what that crazy cleaning frenzy sparked was a small fire within me that begged the question: I wondered what else in my life needed purging.